Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Main Virgo calibration changes since the observing run O2

 The free swinging Michelson technique has still been used in the O3 calibration, but serving as an as an independent cross-check of the PCal results.
 The main limitations of this technique and the comparison with the PCal results are given in section~\ref{sec:calib_michelson_compare}.\\

-Other important changes between O2 and O3 Virgo calibration are related to the duration of the calibration periods: while Virgo participated only to the last month of~O2, with the pre-run calibration data taken less than two weeks before, O3 run has been the first year-long run for Virgo.
-The detector was stable enough in advance, for what concerns the calibration, so that most of the pre-run calibration data could be taken and analysed within the two months before the start of the run.
+Other important changes of Virgo calibration between the O2 and the O3 runs are related to the duration of the calibration periods: while Virgo participated only to the last month of~O2, with the pre-run calibration data taken less than two weeks before, O3 run has been the first year-long run for Virgo.
+The detector was stable enough in advance so that most of the pre-run calibration data could be taken and analysed within the two months before the start of the run.
 This allowed to start the run with a reliable enough calibration.

 In addition, the weekly calibration measurements spanned over a year for O3, and not only over a month as for O2.
 Hence we got more insights on calibration parameter stability.\\